AlisaFox/AlisaFox.github.io/README.md

 - Change the projects page to be less intrusive and in your face
   - Probably by making a normal version with paragraphs, with a big link saying "here is the fun version of the same page"
 - About me page
-  -I do not like the way the image of me shrinks into the top-right corner when you change the size of the page.
+  - I do not like the way the image of me shrinks into the top-right corner when you change the size of the page.
     - More precisely when your browser screen is approximately square in size.
     - Maybe use bootstrap for this part?
-  -Make the words flow better
+  - Make the words flow better